stacksjs/stacks/docs/index.md

     details: Automatic zero-downtime deployments of production-ready serverless clouds.
 Self-hosted.
   - title: Modern Administration
     icon: 📊
-    details: A sleek admin app, out-of-the-box.
-For developers & your clients.
+    details: A sleek admin dashboard, out-of-the-box.
+For devs & your clients.
 Our product is your product.
   - title: Scalable APIs
     icon: 📡
     details: Building serverless APIs has never been simpler.
 Focus on your business logic, not your infrastructure.